-CANDIDATE STATEMENT OF QUALIFICATIONS (Elections Code §13307, 13308)
+CANDIDATE STATEMENT OF QUALIFICATIONS

+(Elections Code §13307, 13308)

+Candidate for the office of

+(title of office sought)

+of the

-Candidate for t he office of of the (title of office sought) (title of office sought) (Name of local agency, city, county or district) to be held June 5, 2018 words of your ed is important that Please refer to th andidate: This statement may include your age, occupation and a brief description of not more than 200 ducation and qualifications.
+(Name of local agency, city, county or district)

+at the Primary to be held June 5, 2018

+Notice to the candidate: This statement may include your age, occupation and a brief description of not more than 200 words of your education and qualifications.
 This form must be in upper and lower case type as well as be double-spaced.
-It you check your statement carefully before filing as spelling, punctuation and grammar will not be corrected.
-It is "Candidate's Guide for the County of Tehama" for further detailed instructions.
-I submit the foll lowing statement: Name:Occupation: Qualifications: (Statement and word count begin here) Age: (Optional) Qualifications: (Statement and word count begin here) Initial I do not wish to have a statement printed in the voter pamphlet.
-Initial I wish to have my statement translated and printed in Spanish in addition to English, with the understanding that I will pay the actual cost incurred.
-Initial I agree to pay, upon billing, any additional cost involved in the printing and handling of the submitted statement if actual costs exceed the deposit and understand that a refund will be made if the deposit exceeds the cost.
+It is important that you check your statement carefully before filing as spelling, punctuation and grammar will not be corrected.
+Please refer to the "Candidate's Guide for the County of Tehama" for further detailed instructions.

+the deposit exceeds the cost.
 I certify under penalty of perjury that the candidate statement submitted is true and correct to the best of my knowledge and belief.

+Signature

-Signature Date Place of Signing
+Date Place of Signing